Yemenia Flight 626: Investigation

 The National Civil Aviation and Meteorological Agency (ANACM) of the Comoros was in charge of the investigation.
 The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) sent an investigative team, accompanied by Airbus specialists, to assist in the investigation of the causes.
 Yemen also sent a technical team to Moroni, while a committee, headed by the Yemeni Minister of Transport, was formed.
 The BEA noted that due to corrosion damage on the memory cards, not all of the data from the CVR could be recovered.
-The preliminary findings of the investigation pointed to pilot error as the cause of the accident, bringing objections from the Comoros and Yemeni authorities.
-In November 2009, Yemenia announced that they were looking for a third party to investigate the accident, accusing the French of attacking Yemenia "day and night" and of "harassment".
-Yemenia stated that the investigation was "affecting the reputation of Yemen".
-In 2011 the BEA criticized the Comorian authorities, saying that they are not releasing the report in a timely enough manner.